timuruski/tamarillo/README.md

 ## Why Tamarillo?

-The tamarillo is a cousin to the tomato, which is also related to eggplants and potatoes and the deadly nightshade.
-When tomatoes were first introduced to europe, they were not popular because people associated them with the deadly poisons of their cousins.
+The tamarillo is a cousin to the tomato, which is also related to eggplants,  potatoes and the deadly nightshade.
+When tomatoes were first introduced to Europe, they were not popular because people associated them with the deadly poisons of their cousins.

+Also I wasn't clever enough to come up with Tomatillo at the time.
 In any case, tamarillos are delicious if you can find them.
+I recommend stewing them and then serving over vanilla ice cream; home made if you can.

 ## Examples